luanti-org/contentdb/app/flatpages/privacy_policy.md

 	* Page URL
 	* Platform and Operating System
 * Preferred language/locale.
 This defaults to the browser's locale, but can be changed by the user
-* Whether an IP address has downloaded a particular package in the last 14 days
+* View/download counters: Whether an IP address has downloaded or viewed a particular package in the last 14 days

 **With an account:**